-The doctoral program in School Psychology at the University of Oregon includes an individualized plan of study with 149 quarter credits minimum, culminating in an original research dissertation, a pre-doctoral internship, and the Doctor of Philosophy (Ph.D.) degree.
-This program prepares students to qualify for state board of psychology examiner's licensure as a professional psychologist, as well as state department of education certification or licensure as a school psychologist in Oregon and most other states.
-Students who complete this program are automatically eligible for the Nationally Certified School Psychologist (NCSP) credential offered by the National Association of School Psychologists.
-It should be noted that students must complete a minimum of 600 school-based internship hours in order to be eligible for the NCSP credential.
+The doctoral program in School Psychology at the University of Oregon includes an individualized plan of study with 160 quarter credits minimum, culminating in an original research dissertation, a pre-doctoral internship, and the Doctor of Philosophy (Ph.D.) degree.
+The doctoral program is accredited by the American Psychological Association (APA), and approved by the National Association of School Psychologists (NASP) and the Oregon Teacher Standards and Practices Commission (TSPC).
+This program prepares students to qualify for Oregon Board of Psychology licensure as a professional psychologist, as well as licensure as a school psychologist through Oregon TSPC.
+Students who complete this program are eligible to apply for the Nationally Certified School Psychologist (NCSP) credential offered by the National Association of School Psychologists (NASP).